mrdominguez/cloudera-manager-cli/README.md

 - Added basic HTTPS support (-https)
 - Added HTTP response code and headers in debug mode (-d)
-- Support for comma-separated list of commandIds (-cmdId)
+- Support for comma-separated list of command IDs (-cmdId)
 - Improved output formatting
 - Revised user management logic
 - To avoid concurrency issues while refreshing master nodes, the `decommission` and `recommission` actions for both hosts and roles have been revised to use a list of items instead of a single item sequentially